areiterer/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 21: January 24, 2017
+**Today's Progress**:
+* Moved Wolo to a private repository (sorry for that)
+* Started requirements analysis for my next side project: A contact management app.

 ### Day 20: January 23, 2017
 **Today's Progress**:
 * Did some major refactoring on the Statistics Component (and Components below)